bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 80°
+- 81°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Clear
-- 46% humidity
+- 43% humidity
-- 17 mph wind
+- 16 mph wind
-- 39% cloud cover
+- 27% cloud cover
 - 44 AQI 🟩
-- 0.26 inches of rain expected in the next 48 hours
+- 0.42 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>